 Scabies most frequently occurs in children and young adults, with outbreaks in child care facilities and schools common.

 The onset of symptoms of scabies varies depending on whether or not a person has previously been exposed to mites.
-The first time a person is exposed to the scabies mite, it can take upwards of 2-6 weeks for symptoms to develop.
+The first time a person is exposed to the scabies mite, it can take upwards of 2 to 6 weeks for symptoms to develop.

-This timeframe is significantly shorter in subsequent infestations as the body's immune system is quicker to react (typically in 1-4 days).
+This timeframe is significantly shorter in subsequent infestations as the body's immune system is quicker to react, typically within 1 to 4 days.